Alissa Appel Jelveh Alissa Appel Jelveh

 When is a good time to start couples therapy?

-We can begin to answer that question with who can benefit from couples therapy.
 Any couple, whether they have been together for a short or long time, with any combination of gender and sexuality, together exclusively or not, can benefit from couples therapy.
 The only requirement is a willingness to give the therapy a try.

 Read More